Fluids: Essential for life

 When you can’t keep water down

-If you’re having trouble keeping fluids down due to morning sickness or a stomach upset, it’s important to continue to try sipping fluids regularly.
-Even small amounts add up and can lower your risk of becoming dehydrated.
+If you’re having trouble keeping fluids down due to morning sickness or a stomach upset, try to take small sips regularly rather than large gulps.
+Even small amounts add up and can lower your risk of becoming dehydrated; so start by taking small sips and gradually increase the amount if you can6.

 In prolonged cases, let your GP or midwife know.
 They may prescribe something to ease your sickness or, in extreme cases, admit you to hospital to receive fluids through an IV drip.